Bin-Chen-Lab/spider/README.md

 ```
 # Reproducibility
 To find code to reproduce the results we generated in the manuscript, please visit [this separate github repository](https://github.com/Bin-Chen-Lab/spider_analysis/), which provides all code necessary to reproduce our results.

+# Citation
+please cite this repo with authors.